Video-on-Demand Classifications Code

 1. Members must comply with any direction from the Council to reclassify any VOD programme.

-3. If the Council upholds a complaint, the Council shall publish the decision on its website.
+3. If the Council upholds a complaint the decision will be published on the Council website.

 Video-on-Demand Committee Members